jethomas2020/SQLAlchemy-Challenge/README.md

     /api/v1.0/precipitation
         Using the query from part 1 (most recent 12 months of precipitation data), convert the query results to a dictionary using date as the key and prcp as the value.
-        Return the JSON representation of your dictionary (note the specific format of your dictionary as required from above).
+        Return the JSON representation of your dictionary (note the specific format of our dictionary as required from above).

     /api/v1.0/stations